How this calculator works

 Common mistakes

-- Confusing percentage points with percent change.
+- confusing percentage points with percent change

 Before using the answer

-- Check which value is the original base value.
+- Identify the true base value.

-- Compare the answer with a quick mental estimate.
+- Compare with a mental estimate.

 Common questions